firmoholanda/mint.com-clone/readme.md

 - HMTL
 - CSS

-Basic HTML5, CSS and github was used on this collaborative project.
+basic HTML5, CSS and github were used on this collaborative project.

 ## Our project